green-coding-solutions/documentation/content/en/docs/measuring/measuring-locally.md

 It will be automatically picked up and you will get sent an email with the link to the results.

-In order for the email to work correctly you must set the configuration in your used `config.yml`.
+In order for the email to work correctly you must set the configuration in your `config.yml`.